Jung Seung-hyun

-Career
+Club career

 Jung joined Ulsan Hyundai before 2015 K League 1 starts.
 He made his debut in the league match against Incheon United on 19 April.
 In mid-2017, he left Ulsan to join Sagan Tosu.
 After just one season, Sagan swapped him for Mu Kanazaki to Kashima Antlers.

 International career

 In May 2018 he was named in South Korea's preliminary 28 man squad for the 2018 FIFA World Cup in Russia.